williamcourrau/senior-data-engineer-takehome-2026/README.md

 ![alt text](images\airflow_DAGs_transformer.png)
 4. Click on transformer and run in the play button.
 ![alt text](images\airflow_transformer_steps.png)
-There are steps: create derived tables, aggregate daily weather and then execute in parallel aggregate for weakly weather, compute location summary and validate the aggregate data.
+There are steps: create derived tables, aggregate daily weather.
+This could be add more aggregate like compute sumaries of weather and run it in parallel.
 ---

 Thank you for taking the time to complete this exercise.